senawDragon/senaw-console-tools/README.md

-web_search | This command allows you to search using google sourcec | This command allows you to see information about this program license | This command sends you to the MIT license boot | This command checks if your system is booted with bios or uefi download | This command allows you to download programs from a library of listed programs downloads | This command allows you to see all possible downloads github | This command sends you to the github repository for this project
+web_search | This command allows you to search using google sourcec | This command allows you to see information about this program license | This command sends you to the MIT license boot | This command checks if your system is booted with legacy bios or uefi download | This command allows you to download programs from a library of listed programs downloads | This command allows you to see all possible downloads github | This command sends you to the github repository for this project